emanchado/narrows/README.md

 TODO
 ====

-* Rewrite the image uploader so it's a single, special component that updates the dropdown as soon as an image is uploaded
 * Make it easier to remove mention marks
 * Really wait until everything is loaded before showing the "Start" button
 * Delete characters from a narration?